Pan-Seared Chicken Breast (Skin on)

 6. Flip and Add Aromatics

-Flip the chicken breasts to the flesh side.
-Immediately add 40g unsalted butter, 4 smashed garlic cloves, and 4 fresh thyme sprigs to the pan.
-Reduce the heat to medium to prevent the butter from burning.
+Flip the chicken to the flesh side and immediately add butter, smashed garlic, and thyme to the pan.
+Reduce heat slightly to maintain control over the butter — it should foam, not burn.
+The goal is to transition from aggressive searing to controlled finishing.

 7. Baste with Butter